Pricing details

 We do not surface a separate "cached input" line in your usage breakdown today because the discount happens at the cost basis level, not at billing.
 You see the headline token count in the dashboard; the cache discount shows up as typed being able to serve the same workload within the same monthly quota and at the same overage rates as our cost basis improves.

-Claude bills against rolling 5-hour usage windows and weekly caps. typed bills monthly with auto-top-up at quota (see section 5 above).
+Subscription AI CLIs bill against rolling 5-hour usage windows and weekly caps. typed bills monthly with auto-top-up at quota (see section 5 above).

 Pick the shape that fits your work pattern: